Let’s get into a popular question that has come up a lot lately: does CBD smell like weed?

 Premium CBD Products Won’t Smell Like Weed/Marijuana

-The better quality of the CBD product, the less it will smell like weed.
+The better quality of the CBD oil product, the less it will smell like weed.
 This usually holds true.
 Why?

 When you skimp on production quality, you end up getting what you pay for.
 Whether it’s bitter tasting CBD gummies, or CBD creams that smell like potent marijuana, there is a symptom for poorly manufactured CBD products.